Franz LISZT and his dramatic museum for solo piano.

 Franz Liszt.
 Biography.
 Frédéric Martinez, Gallimard, 2011.

-The tumultuous friendship of Franz Liszt and Maurice Schlesinger.
+The Tumultuous Friendship of Franz Liszt and Maurice Schlesinger.
 Jacqueline Bellas.

 Contact form